marcurdy/dfir-toolset/WindowsLateralDetection.md

   * RDP/VPN Activity
     * Event logs record inbound RDP activity
     * Registry contains recent RDP client activity

+  * Samba activity
+    * In a domain, look for client's in a workgroups accessing Samba

 Technique 2: Event Log Analysis

 * Account Misuse
   * Find use of mapped admin shares
-    * Shellbags or ntuser.dat's MountPoints2 for use of C$, ADMIN$, IPC$
+    * Shellbags or ntuser.dat's MountPoints2 for use of C$, ADMIN$,
+    $
     * Staging malware or accessing sensitive files
-    * Vista or later requires domain admin or built-in admin rights
+    * Vista or later requires domain or built-in admin rights
   * Logon using RunAs (eventid below)
   * Track admin activity where special logon 4672 == an administrative account
   * Domain Admin anomalies